The Victorian Turkish Baths Project logo

 Victorian Turkish Baths: their origin, development, and gradual decline

-Original illustrated page with notes
+Original page

 The cold water cure

 Wet sheet packing involved wrapping the patient in wet sheets for varying periods of time.
 Initially the patient felt decidedly cold, then merely cool, and finally increasingly warm until s/he broke out in perspiration, rather akin to a fever.
-Dr Richard Barter deduced that it was actually the feverish perspiration which was responsible for any improvement in the patient's condition, and realised that the Turkish bath, as described by David Urquart in The Pillars of Hercules, was a far more comfortable and enjoyable way of inducing a sweat.
+Dr Richard Barter deduced that it was actually the feverish perspiration which was responsible for any improvement in the patient's condition, and realised that the Turkish bath, as described by David Urquhart in The Pillars of Hercules, was a far more comfortable and enjoyable way of inducing a sweat.

-The original page includes footnotes,
+The original page includes one or more enlargeable thumbnail images.

 The wet sheet pack